nasso/opengl-workshop/book/src/hello-triangle/shaders.md

 # Your own shader program

-It's time!
-Time for what you ask?
-Well, time to write your very own pair of GLSL shaders of course!
+Finally, the time has come!
+The time for what you ask?
+Well, to write your very own pair of GLSL shaders of course!

 You might be wondering what I'm talking about, so let's reiterate, shall we?